List of Robotech characters: Sera

 Sera was one of four Invid Simulagents created in humanoid form by the Invid Regess.
 As the Crown Princess of the Invid Race, she and her brother Corg, shared command of Invid Legions, and they were both given Invid Commander mecha to fly in battle.
 With Corg, she fought Lieutenant Scott Bernard's freedom fighters.
 Being now in a humanoid form, she was also exposed to human emotions.
 Like her sister Ariel, she fell in love with one of the human resistance fighters named Lancer (aka Lance Belmont).
 Together, they convinced the Invid Regess that further war would bring the destruction of both races, ultimately siding with the humans.
 As a result, when the Invid Regess and the rest of the Invid left the earth both Sera and Ariel were left behind.

 Rand

-Rand is a young freedom fighter from Chile, and a self-taught survivor.
+Rand is a young freedom fighter from southern Argentina, and a self-taught survivor.
 He has managed to live off the land on his own and still avoid capture and slavery by the Invid.
 When he joins Scott Bernard he begins a voyage of self-discovery, and becomes young Annie's protector.
 An orphan of the invasion himself, he understands Annie's situation from firsthand experience.
 Under Scott Bernard's guidance, Rand becomes an excellent combat soldier.
 When he falls in love with Rook Bartley, his commitment to her is total.
 Rand's counterpart in Genesis Climber Mospeada was named Ray.